KhronosGroup/SPIRV-Tools/README.md

 The output includes syntax colouring when printing to the standard output stream, on Linux, Windows, and OS X.

+### Optimizer tool

+The optimizer processes a SPIR-V binary module, applying transformations in the specified order.

+This is a work in progress, with initially only few available transformations.

+* `spirv-opt` - the standalone optimizer
+  * `<spirv-dir>/spirv-opt`

 ### Validator tool

 *Warning:* This functionality is under development, and is incomplete.